 Explores critical and personal pleasures of poetry as a powerful and compact means to express feelings and ideas and respond to the varieties of human experience.
-Close reading of a wide range of poetry with attention to poets' roles, literary traditions and poetic strategies expressed through tone, speaker, situation and event, theme, irony, language, images, sounds, rhythms, symbols, open and closed poetic forms.
+Close reading of a wide range of poetry with attention to poets' roles, literary traditions and poetic strategies expressed through tone, speaker, situation and event, theme, irony, language, image, sound, rhythm, symbol, open and closed poetic forms.
 Need not be taken in sequence.
 Recommended prerequisite: placement in RD 117 and WR 121.
+Credits: 4 Lecture: 4